 mlld validate module.mld --format json

-Returns structured data: executables, exports, imports, guards, needs, warnings, redefinitions, antiPatterns.
+Returns structured data: executables, exports, imports, guards, policies, needs, warnings, redefinitions, antiPatterns.
 For templates, includes template with type, variables, and discoveredParams.

 Checkpoint & Resume